cvmbsOne/VetQualPub/README.md

 ![](./Images/Green_Code_Button.png)

-Before you run the code, you will have to use the files tab in Rstudio to find the home directory.
+Before you run the code, you will have to use the files tab in Rstudio to find the downloaded project's home directory.
 Then click on the file VetCot-R.Rproj.

 ![](./Images/Rproj.png)